fekri86114/To-D0/README.md

 # More
 I got help from https://github.com/tanyagupta0201/ToDo-List-App

-I updated some part of code
+I updated some parts of the code.
+An I used this project for learning and working with Room.